 "In print, paint, film, video, audio, digital mediums with consulting services."

 However, that letterhead was titled under the name of Fantasy Factory Multimedia, and the name still did not go far enough toward ending the possible confusion with Fantasy Records.

 Therefore, Bob began searching for a term which would be unique while representative of all the project areas which were ongoing at the time.

-One morning while waking up Bob was thinking about the history of digital technology, data management, and the impact that computer technology was certain to have toward simplification of burdensome control tasks for all his future work ... maybe not at that moment when computers mostly did not actually work, nor was anybody even paying attention to the changing digital landscape ... but in the hopefully not to distant future.
+One morning while waking up Bob was thinking about the history of digital technology, data management, and the impact that computer technology was certain to have toward simplification of burdensome control tasks for all his future work ... maybe not at that very moment (when computers mostly did not actually work, nor was anybody paying much attention) but later in the rapidly changing digital landscape ... and in the hopefully not too distant future.